How to Bounce Back From a Bad Grade

 Ask for help

-By creating a study group, you and your classmates can help each other understand the course materials by quizzing each other, exchanging notes, taking practice tests together, and swapping flashcards.
-Having study group discussions on different topics also helps enhance your understanding of the content.
-As a group, you can keep each other accountable and motivated for the next test!
+By creating a study group, you and your classmates can help each other understand the course materials.
+Try quizzing each other, exchanging notes, taking practice tests together, and swapping flashcards.
+Having study group discussions on different topics also helps enhance your understanding of the class content.
+As a group, you can hold each other accountable and motivated for the next exam or project!

 Fully engage during class

-Sitting in the T-Zone (In the front or up the middle) can maximize your ability to fully focus your attention on your professor.
-Remove any distractions from your learning environment by putting away your cell phone, sitting with people that will not distract you, and come to class prepared with a notebook and any other essential supplies.
+Sitting in the T-Zone (the front or middle section of the classroom) can maximize your ability to fully focus your attention on your professor.
+Remove any distractions from your learning environment by putting away your phone, sitting by people that won’t distract you, and come to class prepared with a notebook and any other essential supplies.
 After class, review and clean up your notes to ensure you properly captured the lesson.
 By reviewing your notes immediately after class, you can better retain the information!

 Schedule your study time